edg-l/edgarluque.com/content/blog/bencode-parser-with-nom.md

 It's a parser combinators library, which essentially means that from some really basic functions you create more complex ones and keep building on top of it, until you have one final function that parses everything.

-There are quite a lot of already provided combinators, which you can find in the ["choosing a combinator"](https://github.com/Geal/nom/blob/main/doc/choosing_a_combinator.md) docs.
+It comes with some basic combinators, you can find them in the ["choosing a combinator"](https://github.com/Geal/nom/blob/main/doc/choosing_a_combinator.md) docs.

-For example, there the parser function `digit1` which returns one or more digits.
+For example, there is a parser function `digit1` which returns one or more digits.

 ```rust
 fn parser(input: &str) -> IResult<&str, &str> {